 Minouche Shafik

 Minouche Shafik is an economist, policymaker, and higher education leader who has spent over three decades in leadership roles across a range of prominent international, national, and academic institutions.
 She is currently chairing a major review of international development for the UK government.
-Previously, she was president of Columbia University and of the London School of Economics and Political Science (LSE), where she advanced academic excellence, improved student experience, and raised substantial philanthropic support.
+Previously, she was president of Columbia University and of the London School of Economics and Political Science (LSE), where she drove academic excellence, improved student experience, and raised substantial philanthropic support.

 Before that, Minouche served as deputy governor of the Bank of England, where she led work on fighting misconduct in financial markets and managed a balance sheet of around US$600 billion.
 She served on all of the bank’s policy committees which included the Monetary Policy Committee, the Financial Policy Committee, and the Board of the Prudential Regulatory Authority.
 Before joining the Bank of England, she was deputy managing director of the International Monetary Fund (IMF), where she navigated the turbulence surrounding the European debt crisis and the Arab Spring and modernized the IMF’s approach to building economic policy capacity in member countries.
 She was also responsible for the IMF’s US$1 billion administrative budget and US$10 billion pension fund.